-We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of South Branch Township for the year ended June 30, 2013.
-Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards, Government Auditing Standards, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information to you.
+We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of South Branch Township for the year ended June 30, 2014.
+Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards, as well as certain information related to the planned scope and timing of our audit.
+We have communicated such information in our letter to you dated August 27, 2014.
 Professional standards also require that we communicate to you the following information related to our audit.